 Muffy was very concerned.
 It’s really interesting to think back on her response.
-I have read that cats do some of their communicating with their eyes—having them half closed, open, pupils dilated, all mean something in “cat”.
-Muffy does seem to need to look people in the eye.
-When she couldn’t do that she kept trying to get closer to my face to be able to see.
-She kept tapping me with her paw so that I would look at her.
+I have read that cats do some of their communicating with their eyes — having them half closed, open, pupils dilated, all mean something in “cat”.
+Muffy does seem to need to look people in the eye and when she couldn’t do that she kept trying to get closer to my face to be able to see she kept tapping me with her paw so that I would look at her.
 When that didn’t work she started climbing on the nearby furniture to get closer.
 She did get my attention when she started climbing my leg!

 Then all she seemed to want was to be close.
 She just stayed close and purred and kept looking me in the eye.
 And, even more amazing, her closeness and concern made a difference.